jasondo-da/Bank_Customer_Analysis/README.md

 ## Objective

 The purpose of this project is to be part of an ongoing process to refine and develop my data analysis skills.
-In this analysis from bank customers, I will use SQL to clean, and discover new insights within the dataset to better understand the customer preferences and trends.
-Key areas of focus include (tbd)
+In this analysis of bank customers, I will use SQL to clean, and discover new insights within the dataset to better understand current customer preferences and trends to identify characteristics of the ideal customer for a targeted marketing campaign.
+Key areas of focus include customer performance by geographic location, age, and credit score.
 ## Analysis Outline